-3. Key Management Bios
+3. Key management bios

 With a limited track record and usually few assets, the success of a small business is typically a bet on the owner.
 So this section must convince readers that the bet is a good one.

 You want to demonstrate that you have the technical chops for the business as well as the leadership skills.
-Where there might be experience/skills gaps, mention how you plan to add others to the team to provide this expertise.
+Where there might be experience or skills gaps, mention how you plan to add others to the team to provide this expertise.

-4. Financial Plan
+4. Financial plan

 One of the final elements in your business plan is the financial statements.
 While the financial plan is a very important section, it’s appropriate for it to come last, because if the executive summary is a discussion of all that is to follow, the financial section is a recap of all that precedes it.